cython/cython/docs/src/userguide/source_files_and_compilation.rst

     When enabled, ``cdef`` functions will not propagate raised exceptions by default.
 Hence, the function will behave same way as if declared with `noexcept` keyword.
 See :ref:`error_return_values` for details.
 Setting this directive to ``True`` will cause Cython to have same semantics as Cython 0.2X.
+This directive is intended to help migrate legacy code written before Cython 3.
+We recommend leaving it off for new code.

 .. _configurable_optimisations: